 No latecomers will be admitted once the test has started.
 When making transport arrangements you should allow at least four hours from the arrival time stated on your Admission Ticket to the end of the test, as candidates are not allowed to leave the test centre before the test has finished.

 You are advised to have a light meal before reporting to the test centre.
-No food is permitted in the test centre, unless prior permission has been granted by the LAT Office based on medical reasons, e.g. if you suffer from diabetes.
+No food is permitted in the test centre, unless prior permission has been granted by the LAT Office based on medical reasons, e.g. if you have diabetes.